Former principal sues Pantheon Ventures for discrimination

 After her termination, Albert told Pantheon staff members Foster’s employment had been terminated for performance issues, the lawsuit states.
 He also told a former client of Foster’s that she could not “close on money with new clients”.

-Pantheon, now owned by senior partners and Affiliated Managers Group (AMG.N), was originally formed in London in 1982 as the private-equity arm of GT Management.
+Pantheon, now owned by senior partners and Affiliated Managers Group, was originally formed in London in 1982 as the private-equity arm of GT Management.

 The lawsuit is in Superior Court of California, San Francisco County, CGC 12-524020.